News & Events

 Pay is of course, a highly motivating factor for employees.
 People need to feel their pay is fair compensation for their skills, experience, qualifications and performance as well as being appropriate for their industry sector.
 Many employees will put in more effort for the opportunity of greater pay and bonuses.

 When asked her opinion on this topic, Jane Carey, Director of Edge Recruitment says ‘Giving staff credit for the work they do weighs far above all other factors.
-There are many different ways to show your appreciation such as giving praise in front of colleagues, in an email or gift of champagne or flowers.
+There are many different ways to show your appreciation, such as giving praise in front of colleagues, giving a gift of champagne or flowers or simply saying thank you.
 It seems so simple, but is often something employers forget to do.’

 Most people are motivated by a mixture of the above factors, but understanding which ones are integral to each individual is essential to getting the best out of your team.